-Where you deliver regulated qualifications and / or their components you must ensure they are eligible for AEB funding and available on Find a Learning Aim or the Qualifications website.
-Certain qualifications that meet statutory employer requirements or a licence to practice are eligible for unemployed residents that meet the criteria that identifies unemployed residents earlier in this document.
+Where you deliver regulated qualifications and / or their components you must ensure they are eligible for ASF funding and available on Find a Learning Aim or the Qualifications website.
+Certain qualifications that meet statutory employer requirements or a licence to practice are eligible for unemployed or economically inactive residents that meet the criteria that identifies unemployed or economically inactive residents earlier in this document.